demetrios-koziris/comp421-project/README.md

 # COMP421 Project Deliverable 2

+Submitted as Deliverable 2 for COMP421 group 16

 ## How to Run

 Create .pgpass file to store password so that it does not have to be entered manually: